Paddock Mall: History

 A 1991 expansion added Sears as a fourth anchor; the same year, the Maas Brothers store was absorbed into Burdines.
 In 1997, a food court was added on the south end.
 Burdines became Burdines-Macy's in 2003 and then just Macy's in 2005.

 2010s

 Washington Prime Group, based in Columbus, Ohio acquired the mall along with Boynton Beach Mall, Edison Mall, Seminole Towne Center, and Melbourne Square as part of its merger with Glimcher Properties in 2014.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Paddock Mall, into Seritage Growth Properties.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

 2020s

 On October 5, 2022, it was announced that the former Sears store would be redeveloped into a mixed-use development.
+The development is currently under construction.

+On December 23, 2023, a targeted shooting at Paddock Mall in Ocala, Florida, resulted in one dead (David Nathaniel Barron) and one injured.
+Mall evacuation took place, and a person of interest was sought.
+The motive is unknown, and the investigation is ongoing.
+Witnesses described chaos.
+One man killed, one woman shot in the leg at Paddock Mall in Ocala; suspect Albert Shell Jr. was arrested on January 8, 2024.